 Once you get them cut, peel the painter’s tape off and your wood it good as new without any sticky!

 They are not perfect dados on my first try but I didn’t expect them to be!
 Lol!
 And just ignore the MESS behind the photo!
-I starting cleaning my garage and yeah never did quite finish! ????
+I started cleaning my garage and yeah never did quite finish!

-You can tell on the bottom shelf, that I leaned my saw and cut a little too deep on one swipe…whoopsy daisy! ????
-So, don’t do that, okay!
+You can tell on the bottom shelf, that I leaned my saw and cut a little too deep on one swipe…whoopsy daisy!
+So, don’t do that to your jewelry wall cabinet, okay?😜

-Next, I cut the backs out and on the large side I drilled the holes where the necklace pegs will go so that when I cover it with fabric I will not have to drill through it!
-I don’t know if you have ever tried to drill through fabric but it just wads up on your bit!
+Next, I cut the backs out, and on the large side, I drilled the holes where the necklace pegs will go so that when I cover it with fabric I will not have to drill through it!
+I don’t know if you have ever tried to drill through the fabric but it just wads up on your bit!
 Lol!
-So if you drill them before hand, you can just cut the fabric where the hole is…I’ll show you below!
+So if you drill them beforehand, you can just cut the fabric where the hole is…I’ll show you below!

-Don’t mind the bad cut there…that would be my handy work when trying to rip it on the miter saw…bad idea when it’s over 16″!????
-Lucky for me, I’m covering it with fabric or else I would be having to cut another piece!
+Don’t mind the bad cut there…that would be my handy work when trying to rip it on the miter saw… a bad idea when it’s over 16″!
+Lucky for me, I’m covering it with fabric, or else I would be having to cut another piece!

-I used the same Loctite spray adhesive to adhere the fabric as I did earlier to stick the boards down while I cut them!
-Just spray the fabric and the wood…but not too much because it will seep through the fabric and stain it…ask me how I know!????
+I used the same Loctite spray adhesive to adhere the fabric to the back of the jewelry wall cabinet as I did earlier to stick the boards down while I cut them!
+Just spray the fabric and the wood…but not too much because it will seep through the fabric and stain it…ask me how I know!
 Attach the fabric and smooth it out over the wood.
-After it has sat for a few hours, use a razor blade and make small X slits in each hole so the peg can fit in it’s hole!
+After it has sat for a few hours, use a razor blade and make small X slits in each hole so the peg can fit in its hole!
 Glue them in with super glue or wood glue!

-I also threw together those little boxes to sit on the shelves!
+I also threw together those little boxes to sit on the shelves of the jewelry wall cabinet that can easily be removed when looking for something!
 Super easy and simple!
 Glue and brad nails get the job done!

-I sprayed everything with my paint sprayer!
+I sprayed all the individual parts of the jewelry wall cabinet with my paint sprayer!
 I would have spent hours trying to get into all the nooks and crannies of this thing!
 But with a 5 minute spray down, it was so much easier!
-I sprayed it all separate and then put the doors and such on!
-Here is the best darn sprayer in the west!
+I sprayed it all separately and then put the doors and such on!
+Here is the best darn sprayer in the west (affiliate link)!
 Lol!
 They are not paying me to say that or anything, I just think you should know because it is definitely a time saver on ALL my projects!
-Get yourself one if you haven’t…just wrap it and put your name on it under the tree! ????
+Get yourself one if you haven’t…just wrap it and put your name on it under the tree!

 By the way, in case you are wondering…I painted the dollhouse Repose Gray by Sherwin Williams, and the trim is Pure White by Sherwin Williams as well!

-Once the paint was dry, I attached the back panels!
+Once the paint was dry, I attached the back panels to the jewelry wall cabinet!

 I cut the roof boards all the same length and then beveled them on one end so they will lay flush against the wall!
 They are beveled at 24 degrees off square the same as the sides were mitered!
 I set up a stop block on my saw so they would all be the same length!